TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptObjects/RenderingContent/Index.rst

   objects.

 - :ref:`IMGTEXT <t3tsref:cobj-imgtext>` allows us to generate images
   inline with text.
-It is used for the content element "text with image".
+It is used for the content element "text & images".

 - :ref:`FORM <t3tsref:cobj-form>` generates an HTML-form.